-Impact (Class) Mitigation Measure (MMs) Location Monitoring/ Reporting Action Effectiveness Criteria Responsible Agency Timing Aesthetics/Visual Re Impact VR-1: Visual Effects from Construction Activities at PRC 421 Construction activities would create negative visual impacts (Less than Significant with Mitigation).
+Impact (Class) Mitigation Measure (MMs) Location Monitoring/ Reporting Action Effectiveness Criteria Responsible Agency Timing Aesthetics/Visual Resources Impact VR-1: Visual Effects from Construction Activities at PRC 421 Construction activities would create negative visual impacts (Less than Significant with Mitigation).
+MM VR-1a.
+Use Laydown Areas for Overnight Storage of Equipment.
+Equipment placed on the beach shall be returned to the laydown areas at the end of each workday, both for public safety and for aesthetic considerations.
 At the beach at PRC 421 The project contractor and monitor shall ensure that all construction equipment placed on the beach is returned to the laydown areas at the end of each work day.
 Removing equipment from the beach will eliminate visual impacts on the weekends and at night.
-CSLC and City of Goleta Each night during Project construction in again the MM VR-1b.
+CSLC and City of Goleta Each night during Project construction MM VR-1b.
 Caution Tape around Materials Placed on Beach.
 Materials temporarily placed on the upper reaches of the beach shall be roped-off with caution tape and removed within 24 hours in most cases.
-At the beach at PRC 421 Removal of items placed temporarily on the beach after 24 hours will reduce visual impacts.
+At the beach at PRC 421 The project contractor and monitor shall ensure that materials placed on the beach temporarily are roped off with caution tape and removed as detailed.
+Removal of items placed temporarily on the beach after 24 hours will reduce visual impacts.
 CSLC and City of Goleta During Project construction MM VR-1c.
 Material Removal at Construction Completion.
 All materials, equipment, and debris shall be removed from the site upon completion of the Project construction.
 Venoco shall revegetate all areas subject to ground disturbance associated with project construction with species that are biologically and visually compatible with the surroundings in accordance with a Restoration Plan approved by the City of Goleta as identified in MM TBIO-1c Restoration Plan/Restoration.
-At PRC 421 Venoco shall ensure that all construction materials will be removed from the Project site after completion and appropriately revegetate disturbed areas.
-Removal of construction materials and revegetation will help minimize visual impacts CSLC and City of Goleta At construction completion MM VR-1d.
+At PRC 421 Removal of construction materials and revegetation will help minimize visual impacts CSLC and City of Goleta At construction completion MM VR-1d.
 Minimal Night Lighting.
-Lighting shall use the minimum number of fixtures and intensity needed for construction activities.
-Fixtures shall be fully shielded and have full At PRC 421 Venoco shall ensure that use of night lighting will be minimized Minimal use of night lighting will help reduce visual impacts to receptors CSLC and City of Goleta During construction
+Lighting shall use the minimum number of At PRC 421 Venoco shall ensure that use of Minimal use of night lighting CSLC and City of During construction